yazanabdulhafez/reading-notes/read23.md

 #### Database

-In order to hold the database we need to creat a `AppDatabase` class,and this class define the configrations and save entry points and there is condtion must be satisfied:
+In order to hold the database we need to creat a `AppDatabase` class,and this class define the configrations and save entry points and there is a condtion must be satisfied:

 1. annotated with a @Database
 2. abstract class that extends RoomDatabase